 - Infertility, ovarian failure, pregnancy/birth complications and birth defects

-- Thyroid goiter: caused by the thyroid gland becoming enlarged, which can interfere with normal breathing and swallowing
+- Thyroid goiter, caused by the thyroid gland becoming enlarged, which can then interfere with normal breathing and swallowing

 - Type 2 diabetes